engellab/neuralflow/docs/source/examples.rst

 The dynamics and geometry of choice in premotor cortex
 *********************************************************************************************

-The first example fits single-neuron model from PMd data and selects an optimal model using feature consistency analysis, see Figure 3 in [#Genkin2023]_.
+The first example fits a single-neuron model to PMd data and selects an optimal model using feature consistency analysis, see Figure 3 in [#Genkin2023]_.
-The second example fits population model from PMd data and selects an optimal model using feature consistency analysis, see Figure 4 in [#Genkin2023]_.
+The second example fits a population model to PMd data and selects an optimal model using feature consistency analysis, see Figure 4 in [#Genkin2023]_.

 .. toctree::
     :maxdepth: 2

-    examples/2024_the_dynamics_and_geomerty/Example1.ipynb
+    examples/2024_the_dynamics_and_geometry/Example1.ipynb
-    examples/2024_the_dynamics_and_geomerty/Example2.ipynb
+    examples/2024_the_dynamics_and_geometry/Example2.ipynb

 References